ipaleka/algodjango/media/blog-post.md

 ## Root page view

-Now every request in your browser to the root page of the site (an empty string as URL defines the root page of the site - in the case of our development server that would be http://127.0.0.1:8000/) will execute code from the `index` function found inside `mainapp/views.py` module.
+An empty string as a URL defines the root page of the site - in the case of our development server that would be http://127.0.0.1:8000/.
+From now on, every request in your browser to the root page of the site will execute code from the `index` function found inside `mainapp/views.py` module.

 ---
 **Note**

 You may implement Django views in two different ways: as function based views or as class-based views.
-Please take some time to familiarize yourself with the class-based views in Django because they can make your coding more powerful and more secure, but for the purpose of technology introduction to the readers, like in this tutorial, the function-based views are probably easier to grasp on and so are the better choice.
+Please take some time to familiarize yourself with the class-based views in Django because they can make your coding more powerful and more secure, but for the purpose of technology introduction to the readers, like in this blog post, the function-based views are probably easier to grasp on and so are the better choice.

 ---

 Our root/index page will be used to display the list of all created [standalone accounts](https://developer.algorand.org/docs/features/accounts/) in our application.
 Besides those standalone accounts, we'll be creating and displaying accounts connected to the wallets in our app.
-There are other types of accounts that are entities in the Algorand blockchain, like special or multi-signature accounts, but those are out of scope for this tutorial.
+There are other types of accounts that are entities in the Algorand blockchain, like special or multi-signature accounts, but those are out of scope for this project.

 Update the `views.py` module with the code as follows: